Gaugericus: Relics

 Relics of the saint were given to Carignan, to the church of Saint-Géry in Valenciennes, to the abbey of Saint-Sépulcre in Cambrai, which became a cathedral after the destruction of the old one after the Revolution, to the abbey of Arras, to the abbey of Liessies, to the collegiate church of Saint-Pierre in Douai, to the church of Saint-Donat in Bruges, to the church of Saint-Géry in Bierne, and to the church of Saint-Géry in Brussels8.
 His reliquary is still on display in the south transept of the church of Saint-Géry in Cambrai.

 Patronage

-He is the patron saint of many churches in the regions of Cambrai, Bierne, Valenciennes and Arras, as well as in Belgium.

 During his wanderings he freed many prisoners, criminals, children taken into slavery.
 St-Géry is the patron of Cambrai, and of prisoners.